oopsmails/111-springboot-dev-repo/spring-boot-kafka-avro/spring-boot-kafka-avro-basic/README.md

 - Option 1: rely on Postman (real world API) to send message and can use KafkaAvroSerializer in both Producer and Consumer
 - Option 2: using StringDeserializer at Consumer side and Deserialize it to Person using ObjectMapper.
 But, this didn't pass test.
-When producer uses KafkaAvroSerializer, consumer gets String like "Brenden", need to test more!!!
+When producer uses KafkaAvroSerializer, consumer gets String like "Brenden".
+Need to test more!!! for example, extending KafkaAvroDeserializer in Consumer.

 ## Postman
 GET